 How does One Percent Collective cover its operating costs? . . .

 We started out pickpocketing but that clashed with our values so we tried street miming and dog grooming but the market demand for both services was pretty low at the time.
 So instead we came up with an innovative idea to tap into the collective generosity of some incredible individuals and cover all our startup costs in one go.
 We called it the Founding 40.
 Forty one-off donations of $20 a week for one year that helped us bring One Percent Collective into the world.
 We've since adopted this model for our continued core costs, now with a group of 50 who form the Future 50, donating $20 a week on an ongoing basis.
-We are also extremely lucky to have The Original Cocoa Traders and Trade Me as corporate supporters of the Trust.
+We are also extremely lucky to have generous corporate supporters who help cover running costs of the Trust, you can read all about them here.
 This means we can keep our running costs and our donors' 1% donations completely independant.
 Without the generosity of the Founding 40, Future 50, corporates and some generous foundations we would not be able to do what we do.

 Do you have any jobs or internships? . . .

 We’re a very small team and crew of volunteers and we run a tight ship here so it takes the right person to roll up their sleeves and muck in.
 However, we would love to hear from you if you think you have the goods.
 Visit our volunteer roles page to learn more.

 Website and emails